section-engineering-education/engineering-education/content/articles/youtube-video-downloader-using-python/index.md

  - url: /engineering-education/youtube-video-downloader-using-python/hero.png
    alt: Python Video Downloader example image
 ---
 YouTube is an internationally known website for sharing videos.
-Unfortunately, when you use an online downloader to download a video or try to get it from a random website, you run the danger of your personal information being stolen.
+Unfortunately, when you use an online downloader to download a video or try to get it from a random website, you face the danger of your personal information being stolen.

 <!-- more -->